firebase/quickstart-unity/database/testapp/readme.md

       of the Unity status bar.
     - Click **Build and Run**.

+## Notes

+### Usage on tvOS

+This testapp was designed for use on iOS and Android targets, and when running in the Unity editor.
+While the code will also execute on tvOS, the buttons will be unresponsive as there isn't an easy way to provide the app with the click / touch events to orchestrate the UI elements on that platform.

 ## Troubleshooting

   - When upgrading to a new Firebase release: import the new firebase